 - The good ol' days.
 Pick a Thursday to do a #ThrowbackThursday and post a photo of school pictures back in the day.

-- Exclusive deals for students with good grades.
+- Exclusive deals for students with good grades, organization affiliation, or volunteer hours.

 - Read a Book Day (September 6)

-I know, I know, Book Lovers Day was last month.
-But hey- you can never get enough of reading!
-Try another one of these ideas out to celebrate.
+I know, I know!
+Book Lovers Day was last month.
+But hey—you can never get enough of reading!
+Try out another one of these ideas on your social channels to celebrate.

-- Recommend your favorite book, whether it's one from your childhood, a series, or one you read for pleasure or for business.
+- Recommend your favorite book, whether it's one you've read from your childhood, for pleasure, or for business.

-- Spotlight your local bookstore or favorite author.
+- Give a shout out to your local bookstore or favorite author.

 - Give away a free book or gift card to a bookstore in a contest/giveaway.

-September 11 was an extremely devastating and difficult time for our country.
+September 11, 2001 was an extremely devastating and difficult time for our country.
 While it's a landmark date every year, it's important to practice caution when talking about this day.
-Using this day as a way to promote products/services can come off as disrespectful.
-Instead, think about sharing a post of remembrance for this date in our history.
+Using 9/11 as a way to promote products or services can come off as disrespectful, and it can actually cause harm to your business.
+Instead, think about sharing a post of remembrance and solidarity for this date in our history.
+Try not to promote yourself too much when sharing your post on social media.

 - Self-improvement Month (all of September)

-This month can be a time of self-reflection and improvement.
+This month is a time of self-reflection and improvement.
 You can take this in a few ways; either offer ways for your audience to improve themselves or apply self-improvements to your community management.

 - Share advice on ways your audience can improve various parts of their lives.